olincollege/shades_adventure/index.md

 - pygame - type `pip install pygame` into your terminal.

 - While not necessary, our repository includes a file for implementing unit tests.
 If you want to run our tests, you first need to type `pip install pytest` into your terminal.

+To clone our repository, type into your terminal `git clone git@github.com:olincollege/shades_adventure.git`.

+You are now ready to play Shades' Adventure!

 # About Us